ftsrg/ingraph/docs/multiple-labels.md

 ## Edge labels

-Edges have have one and only **one label at create time**, fo the 1st example below will suceed, where the 2nd and 3rd will fail saying
+Edges have one and only **one label at create time**, fo the 1st example below will suceed, where the 2nd and 3rd will fail saying
 `A single relationship type must be specified for CREATE`.